astronomer/docs/astro/resource-reference-azure.md

 |Standard_E2ds_v4      | 64         | 2 vCPUs  | 16   GiB MEM |
 |Standard_E4ds_v4      | 64         | 4 vCPUs  | 32   GiB MEM |

-If your Organization is interested in using an instance type that supports a worker size limit higher than 64 AU, contact [Astronomer support](https://support.astronomer.io).
+If your Organization needs an instance type that supports a worker size limit higher than 64 AU, contact [Astronomer support](https://support.astronomer.io).
 For more information about configuring worker size on Astro, see [Configure a Deployment](configure-deployment-resources.md#worker-resources).

 :::info